STYLE SHEET

 This is usually a 30–45 minute meeting for you to learn more about us and articulate your story and your vision.
 It could be on the phone or in person depending on where you’re based.

-The meeting will be with a member of the investment team — Associate or Partner.
-Don’t stress about meeting a Partner straight away — our Associates have spent 8–10 years working in finance and operational roles in startups, and they have an equal voice at the table when we’re discussing new investments.
+The meeting will be with a member of the investment team—Investment Manager or Partner.
+Don’t stress about meeting a Partner straight away.
+Our Investment Managers have an equal voice at the table when we’re discussing new investments.

 The Investment Committee